Frnasbukhari/compsci-notes/notes/Intelligent-interactive-systems/Responsible_LLMs_Enhanced.md

 | **Auto‑regressive** | Generates text token‑by‑token, feeding each new token back in. |
 | **Auto‑encoding** | Reads the whole text in parallel, great for understanding or rewriting. |
 | **Sequence‑to‑sequence (encoder‑decoder)** | Converts one sequence into another (e.g., translation, summarisation). |

-*Why start here?* You cannot understand safety or bias controls until you grasp **where** a model gets its predictions from and **how** its architecture shapes its behaviour.

 ---